-Any questions regarding voting your shares should be directed to our strategic shareholder advisor and proxy solicitation agent TMX Investor Solutions Inc. who can be reached by toll-free telephone in North America at 1 (800) 967-7635, outside North America at +1 (437) 561-5053 (toll) or by email at info_tmxis@tmx.com.
+Any questions regarding voting your shares should be directed to our strategic shareholder advisor and proxy solicitation agent TMX Investor Solutions Inc. who can be reached by toll-free telephone in North America at 1 (866) 864-7961, outside North America at +1 (437) 561-5064 (toll) or by email at info_tmxis@tmx.com.
+In light of a potential postal strike by Canada Post employees, shareholders are encouraged to provide their VIF or voting instructions via telephone or Internet (as applicable) in order to ensure their proxy or voting instructions will be received on time.